BemiHQ/bemi-prisma/README.md

 ## License

 Distributed under the terms of the [LGPL-3.0 License](LICENSE).
-If you need to modify the code, please release it to contribute back to the open-source community.
+If you need to modify and distribute the code, please release it to contribute back to the open-source community.